citp/privacy-policy-historical/m/ma/man/manualnguide.com.md

-> *The following text is extracted and transformed from the manualnguide.com privacy policy that was archived on 2008-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080602020151id_/http%3A//www.manualnguide.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the manualnguide.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216025526id_/http%3A//www.manualnguide.com/privacy-policy) for the most accurate reproduction.*

 # Manual n Guide - Privacy Policy

-**ManualNGuide.Com Privacy Policy**
+### ManualNGuide.Com Privacy Policy

 Any and all information collected at this site will be kept strictly confidential and will not be sold, reused, rented, loaned, or otherwise disclosed.
 Any information you give to us will be held with the utmost care, and will not be used in ways that you have not consented to.
 A more detailed explanation about how we safeguard your personal information is described below.
 If you have any questions, please don't hesitate to contact as at sp[at]manualnguide.com.